uripaz9/mySite/README.md

 Now you can start developing in your IDE.

-## Editor X Revisions
+## UI version
-An Editor X Revision is the state of your site’s design, schemas and applications.
-Your code contains a reference to a revision in the velo.config.json file.
+UI version is the state of your site’s design, schemas and applications.
+Your code contains a reference to a UI version in the velo.config.json file.
 In order to sync your local code with the latest editor changes, done by you or others, click on ‘sync changes’ button in the Live editor.
-When you sync your local code with the latest revision, you can address them in your code.
+When you sync your local code with the latest UI version, you can address them in your code.

 ## Live Editor
 To make editor changes at the same time as editing local code, open the Live Editor by running